erciomunoz/erciomunoz.github.io/_pages/research.md

 # Work in Progress (titles subject to change):

-* Campaign Rules and Incumbency Advantage
+* Campaign Rules and Incumbency Advantage.
-* Corruption and Electoral Performance (with N. Rodriguez-Planas)
+* Corruption and Electoral Performance. (with N. Rodriguez-Planas)
-* Pre-testing for Unobserved Cluster Effects and Inference in Panel Data Sets (with W. Vijverberg)
+* Pre-testing for Unobserved Cluster Effects and Inference in Panel Data Sets. (with W. Vijverberg)

 # Working Papers:

-* Inequality in Latin America: Learning from matched employer-employee data (with G. Rucci, F. Saltiel, and S. Urzua) Submitted (Draft available upon request)
+* Inequality in Latin America: Learning from matched employer-employee data.
+Submitted. (with G. Rucci, F. Saltiel, and S. Urzua)
 * The Short-term Impact on GDP of "Bachelet's Reforms"

 # Pre-Doctoral